varfrog/deadlock-symfony/README.md

 * Line 4: `app:lock-alice-and-bob` tries to get a lock on Bob but it has to wait for `app:lock-bob-and-alice` to end its database transaction, i.e. for the lock on Bob to be released.
-But now `app:lock-bob-and-alice` will never release the lock  because it itself is waiting for the same thing - it waits for a lock of Alice to be released by `app:lock-alice-and-bob`.
+But now `app:lock-bob-and-alice` will never release the lock  because it itself is waiting for the same thing - it waits for a lock of Alice to be released by `app:lock-alice-and-bob` (it's blocking in line 3).
 This situation cannot be resolved (both commands are infinitely waiting for each other) and thus we get a deadlock (Line 5).